GTXamelia/SHA-256/README.md

 The hash algorithm had no problem adding the carriage to the hashing process but it caused the hash to differ from examples online.

 ## Extras

+1. <a href="https://github.com/cian2009/SHA-256/blob/master/sha256.h">Header File</a> - The header file was used to clean up the main block of code in sha256.c by offloading basic function/macros, imports and constanats.
+2. <a href="https://docs.microsoft.com/en-us/windows/console/setconsoletextattribute">Colour</a> - A small UI imporvment was added to the project by adding colour the CMD using the Console API.

 ## Sources